 RIDA deepens social impact and attracts endorsements

-RIDA Herbal Bitters has demonstrated its social impact on consumers as users have revealed the benefits of the product.
-This was after Green Mondays, a network of people, committed to ensuring a healthier and wealthier society, carried out a survey in some states, according to a statement.
+RIDA Herbal Bitters has demonstrated its social impact on consumers as users have revealed benefits of the product.
+This was after Green Mondays, a network of people, committed to ensuring a healthier and wealthier society, carried out a survey in some states.

 The survey showed about 16,000 beneficiaries nationwide receiving RIDA Herbal Bitters for personal use.
 It has gone through different levels of testing to ensure that it is made of the highest quality thereby ensuring safety, efficacy, and quick-acting.

-“The excitement among consumers was palpable as everyone involved shared how they felt when given the premium herbal product and also took advantage of basic medical checks and free counselling,” said Temitope Akinyemi, Managing Director, Marvel Natural Products, producers of RIDA Bitters in the statement.
+“The excitement among consumers was palpable as everyone involved shared how they felt when given the premium herbal product and also took advantage of basic medical checks and free counselling,” said Temitope Akinyemi, Managing Director, Marvel Natural Products, producers of RIDA Bitters.

 While reeling out unique contents that stand the product out, Akinyemi said “RIDA is a perfect blend of carefully selected Herb and Root Extracts to help people live healthy daily.
 RIDA Bitters does the key work of eliminating Oxidative Stress.”

-According to her, RIDA Bitters contain properties that are effective for general wellbeing and detoxification.
-It is also very effective in relieving stress and body pains, as well as prevention of malaria and typhoid, high blood pressure, diabetes, arthritis, and more.
+RIDA Bitters contain properties that are effective for general wellbeing and detoxification.
+It is also very effective in relieving stress and body pains, as well as prevention of malaria and typhoid, high blood pressure, diabetes, arthritis and more.